GEORGE E. WARREN CORPORATION

 The execution of an EFRP transaction may not be contingent upon the execution of another EFRP or related position transaction between the parties where the transaction result in the offset of the related position without the incurrence of market risk that is material in the context of the related position transactions.

 The Panel found that, as a result, GE Warren violated Exchange Rule 538.C.
-(EFRP – Related Position) and Exchange Rule 538.G.
-(EFRP - Termination of Trading).
+(EFRP – Related Position).

 In accordance with the settlement offer, the Panel ordered GE Warren to pay a fine to the Exchange in the amount of $20,000.